 What a way to end the trip!
 The next morning, I was packing up and heading back to Toronto!

 Hope this food guide helps give you an idea on where to eat in Saint John and Fredericton, New Brunswick!
-Which restaurants should I go on my next visit?
+Which do you find are the best restaurants in both cities?

 - Related: 29 Favourite Restaurants in Toronto, Ontario